viamrobotics/docs/docs/components/motor/fake.md

 To configure a `fake` motor as a component of your robot, you don't need any hardware, and you don't need to configure any attributes (though you can configure [optional ones](#optional-attributes)).

-Just configure your `fake` motor with a name, type and model:
+Just configure your `fake` motor with a name, type, and model:

 Field | Description
 ----- | -----------